 Informed decision-making on retooling, reopening the economy and long-term recovery from COVID-19 requires good data.
 Here it is.

 Good planning requires information.
 We’ve aggregated Canada’s foremost economic dashboards on COVID-19 indicators to help cross-sectoral decision makers make informed choices on retooling, reopening, and recovery.
-Additionally, the Canadian Chamber of Commerce teamed up with Statistics Canada to create the most comprehensive picture, or dataset, of business impacts and decisions amid the current health crisis through the Canadian Survey on Business Conditions.

 The Canadian Survey on Business Conditions